Best Medicare Advantage Plans in New Jersey (2026)

 Evaluate Additional Benefits

-Medicare Advantage plans often include extras beyond basic coverage, such as dental care, vision services, hearing aids, fitness memberships and transportation to medical appointments.
-These supplemental benefits can provide value and enhance your healthcare experience.
-Compare which additional services each plan offers and whether they match your specific needs.
+Many Medicare Advantage plans include dental, vision, hearing aids, fitness memberships and transportation to medical appointments.
+Compare which extras each plan offers against your actual needs.

 5. 5